nginxinc/nginx-azure-workshops/labs/lab4/readme.md

 5. Once Docker Desktop has restarted, run below command to pull the NGINX Plus Ingress Controller image from F5 private container registry.
     ```bash
-    docker pull private-registry.nginx.com/nginx-ic/nginx-plus-ingress:3.2.1-alpine-fips
+    docker pull private-registry.nginx.com/nginx-ic/nginx-plus-ingress:3.2.1-alpine
     ```
-    >**Note**: At the time of this writing `3.2.1-alpine-fips` is the latest NGINX Plus Ingress FIPS-enabled version that is available.
+    >**Note**: At the time of this writing `3.2.1-alpine` is the latest NGINX Plus Ingress version that is available.
 Please feel free to use the latest version of NGINX Plus Ingress Controller.
-Look into [references](#references) for latest Ingress images.
+Look into [references](#references) for the latest Ingress images.

 6. Set below variables to tag and push image to Azure ACR
     ```bash
     MY_ACR=acrshouvik
     MY_REPO=nginxinc/nginx-plus-ingress
-    MY_TAG=3.2.1-alpine-fips
+    MY_TAG=3.2.1-alpine
     MY_IMAGE_ID=$(docker images private-registry.nginx.com/nginx-ic/nginx-plus-ingress:$MY_TAG --format "{{.ID}}")
     ```
     Check all variables have been set properly by running below command: